Optimization hierarchies for distance-avoiding sets in compact spaces: A completely positive hierarchy

 \section{A completely positive hierarchy}

 Let~$V$ be a compact Hausdorff space and~$\omega$ be a Radon measure on~$V$.
 The \defi{copositive cone} on~$V$ is the convex cone

 We say that a kernel is \defi{copositive} if it belongs to~$\cop(V)$.

 Note that~$\cop(V)$ is closed in the~$L^2$-norm topology.
-Since the weak topology and the~$L^2$-norm topology are dual topologies, and since~$\cop(V)$ is convex, it is also closed in the weak topology (see~\S\ref{sec:func-analysis}).
+Since the weak topology and the~$L^2$-norm topology have the same continuous linear functionals, and since~$\cop(V)$ is convex, it is also closed in the weak topology (see~\S\ref{sec:func-analysis}).

 The dual of~$\cop(V)$ is the \defi{completely positive cone} on~$V$, namely

 We say that a kernel is \defi{completely positive} if it belongs to~$\cp(V)$.

 Let~$\Kcal \subseteq \lsym(V)$ be any closed convex cone containing~$\cp(V)$.
 Given a graph~$G = (V, E)$, consider the optimization problem